Skip to Content

 Factors Triggering Emergence From Brumation

-The approaching breeding season also triggers snake emergence, making spring the peak time for increased snake activity.
+The approaching mating season creates additional motivation, making spring peak time for increased snake activity following their winter rest period.

 Changes in Snake Behavior After Brumation